napframework/nap/readme.md

 		- [Download](https://download.nap.tech/shared/qt-5.15.2-armhf-pi4-raspbian_bullseye.tar.xz) Qt 5.15.2 for Raspberry Pi OS 11 *armhf*
 		- [Download](https://download.nap.tech/shared/qt-5.15.2-arm64-ubuntu_20.04.tar.xz) Qt 5.15.2 for Ubuntu 20.04 *arm64*

-NAP also depends on a small set of **precompiled** third party libraries.
-The precompiled libraries can be [downloaded](https://github.com/napframework/thirdparty) from our Github page.
-Put the thirdparty directory next to the NAP source directory:

-- /dev
-	- nap
-	- thirdparty

 Create an environment variable called `QT_DIR` and point it to the directory that contains the QT libraries, for example: `C:\qt\5.12.11\msvc2015_64`.
 The build system uses this environment variable to locate QT.
-Note that only the editor (Napkin) depends on Qt, NAP applications do not have a dependency on Qt.
+Note that only the editor (Napkin) depends on Qt, NAP distributable applications do not have a dependency on Qt.

-On Windows, make sure the [Visual C++ 2013 Redistributable (x64)](https://www.microsoft.com/en-us/download/details.aspx?id=40784) is installed.
-This is (unfortunately) required because of a third party dependency.

 ## Create the Solution